WrestleMania 21: Storylines

 The other interpromotional match on the card was between Randy Orton and The Undertaker, with Orton representing Raw and Undertaker representing SmackDown!.
-The feud first started on the March 7 edition of Raw when Orton challenged Undertaker to a match at WrestleMania billed as "Legend vs. Legend Killer" match.
+The feud first started on the March 7 episode of Raw when Orton challenged Undertaker to a match at WrestleMania billed as "Legend vs. Legend Killer" match.
 Orton had been inspired by Superstar Billy Graham, who encouraged him to "go where no wrestler has gone before".
 Three days later on SmackDown!, Undertaker accepted Orton's challenge.
 On the March 14 episode of Raw, during Chris Jericho's "Highlight Reel" segment, Jake "The Snake" Roberts, attempted to give Orton advice about his match with Undertaker at WrestleMania, but received an RKO by Orton when Orton was not cooperating.
 On March 17, a contract signing for the match was scheduled to take place, and was attended by the SmackDown!
 General Manager, Theodore Long, and Raw General Manager, Eric Bischoff.
 The Undertaker immediately signed the contract; however, before Orton signed the contract, he cut a promo on the Undertaker, stating that he has nothing but respect for him and then claimed that the legend of the Undertaker will become a myth when his 12–0 undefeated streak at WrestleMania, would soon be 12–1.
 Afterwards, he then slapped the Undertaker.
 Orton fled the ring after the Undertaker began to fill the arena with smoke, and didn't sign the contract.
 The next week on Raw, Orton claimed that his confidence was at an all-time high, despite what happened on SmackDown! the week before.
 Shortly thereafter, Orton turned heel and furthered his Legend Killer gimmick by performing an RKO on Stacy Keibler, who was his girlfriend at the time.
 Orton taunted the Undertaker for the next couple weeks, but the Undertaker responded with taunts of his own, as he attacked other superstars.
 On the final SmackDown! before WrestleMania, Orton's father, "Cowboy" Bob Orton, begged the Undertaker to have mercy on Orton.
 It ultimately proved to be a set-up, however, as Orton attacked the Undertaker and performed an RKO on him just to show an example of what could happen at WrestleMania when he faces the Undertaker.

 Another match on the card was the Money in the Bank ladder match between Chris Jericho, Christian, Chris Benoit, Edge, Kane, and Shelton Benjamin.
 The idea for the Money in the Bank match was introduced by Jericho who proposed a six-man ladder match, for the event in which the winner would receive a contract for a World title match at the place and time of his choosing.
 Raw General Manager, Eric Bischoff, booked the match at WrestleMania 21 soon after.
-According to Jericho, the first idea was a submission match between Edge, Jericho and Benoit and a ladder match between the other wrestlers.
+According to Jericho, the first idea was a submission match between Edge, Jericho, and Benoit and a ladder match between the other wrestlers.